Aichi Loop Line: Network and operations

+Services

-Three to five trains run in each direction per hour, while one or two train run in each direction instead during the first and last hours of service.
+Three to five trains run in each direction per hour, while one or two trains run in each direction instead during the first and last hours of service.
 Trains in two-car or four-car formations are operated.
 Some services operate with reduced cars, or are not operated at all during weekends.
+The line operates using the Aichi Loop Railway 2000 series.

 The line does not form a loop line by itself, although it connects to the Chūō Main Line or the Tōkaidō Main Line on each side of the terminus.
 Toyota factories and offices, along with various schools, are located alongside the line, and the line transports commuters to those locations, allowing it to turn a profit unlike other formerly JNR-owned third-sector companies.